How Do I Make My Neighbor Pay for Damage Caused to My Fence?

 Understanding your legal rights when a neighbor damages a boundary line fence, and what to do next.

-My next door neighbor and I share a common backyard chain link fence.
-I paid for it more than ten years ago, before he moved in.
+Fence issues are a common source of strife between next-door neighbor.
+Let's say, for example, that you and your neighbor share a common backyard chain link fence.
+You paid for it more than ten years ago, before he moved in.
 He repeatedly places wet rugs, towels, and so forth across the top rail of the fence.
 It is beginning to rust in those areas.

 The neighbor is uncooperative.
-May I remove and discard the rugs--or at least cut away and discard the portion hanging in my yard?
-And how about getting him to pay for the damage, perhaps by me suing in small claims court?
+That leaves you trying to figure out what's next.
+May you remove and discard the rugs—or at least cut away and discard the portion hanging in your yard?
+And how about getting your neighbor to pay for the damage, perhaps by suing in small claims court?

 That rust must be annoying and unsightly.
 But please do not take or harm the rugs.
-It will irretrievably confuse the issue and probably heighten bad tempers, too.
+It will irretrievably confuse the issue and probably heighten bad tempers, too, leading to bigger problems.

 First, do nothing on your side of the fence to make matters worse.